Tissus

 H609 Black

-75cm Extreme elasticity ideal for stretchy pieces Stretch fabrics such as jersey Fix with a hot iron, dry, 5 to 6 times, gently step by step without slipping
+75cm Extreme elasticity ideal for stretch pieces Stretch fabrics such as jersey Fuse with a hot iron, dry, 5 to 6 times, gently step by step without sliding

 F220 White